hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

 1) Familiarize oneself with the compile-run process;
 2) Read in and analyze the simulation data products; and
-3) Confirm the linear theory predictions regarding plasma oscillations.
+3) Confirm the linear theory predictions of the plasma oscillations.

-# Compilation and Run
+# Compilation

-In essence, executing `CXX='clang++' make -j4 all` in the working directory will compile the source codes and produce an executable called `pic_1d`.
+* In essence, issuing `CXX='clang++' make -j4 all` in the terminal will compile the source codes and produce an executable called `pic_1d`.

-The `-jx` flag instructs `make` to compile up to `x` number of source codes in parallel.
+    * The `-jx` flag instructs `make` to compile up to `x` number of source codes in parallel.
     The optimal value for `x` will be the number of cpu cores.

-The `CXX` flag instructs `make` what c++ compiler it should use.
+    * The `CXX` flag instructs `make` what c++ compiler it should use.
     The c++ compiler for the compilation must support the c++17 language standard or above.
-The default value for the `CXX` flag is `clang++` for the macOS operating system.
+    The default value for the `CXX` flag is `clang++` for macOS operating systems.
     GCC users, for example, will need to use `CXX=g++`.

-Instead of passing it as the command line argument, one can specify the c++ compiler flag `CXX` in `Makefile`.
+    * Instead of passing it as the command line argument, one can specify the c++ compiler flag `CXX` in `Makefile`.
     In fact, `Makefile` contains other flags for further customization.

-Executing `make clean` will clean up the build products (but not the data files produced by the simulation).
+* As usual, issuing `make clean` will clean up the build products (but not the data files produced by the simulation).

-To run the simulation, execute `./pic_1d`.
+* To run the simulation, execute `./pic_1d`.

     Several default parameters of the simulation can be reconfigured through command line arguments.
     Supported are:

     * `-save` instructs to take a snapshot from which the simulation can resume at a later time.
     * `-load` instructs to restore the state from the latest snapshot and resume the simulation from the last point.
     * `--wd="working_directory"` instructs to use `"working directory"` as the working directory.
     (The default is `working_directory` in the `Inputs.h`.)
     * `--outer_Nt="a non-negative integer"` instructs to run the simulation by `inner_Nt x outer_Nt` cycles.
     (The default is `outer_Nt` in the `Inputs.h`.)

-For this demo though, no argument passing is required.
+    For this demo though, no extra arguments are necessary.

-# Simulation Setup

-The `Inputs.h` file describes all the physical parameters needed as well as those necessary to produce data products.
-(Some of them can be overwritten using the command line arguments.)

-The one-dimensional simulation is normalized such that the speed of light is `c = 1` and the electron plasma frequency is `ω_pe = 1`.
-Hence, the electron inertial length is `c/ω_pe = 1`.
-What that means is that
-all the quantities with the length dimension are normalized to the inertial length, all the quantities with the time dimension are normalized to the inverse of the electron plasma frequency, and all the quantities with the speed dimension are normalized to the speed of light.
-Electrons are assumed to be cold fluid, and charge-neutralizing ions are immobile (infinite mass).

-The grid size of the one-dimensional simulation domain (in the `x` direction) is `∆x = 0.200781` and the integration time step is `∆t = 0.04`.
-The number of grid points are `Nx = 480` and the periodic boundary conditions are used at both ends.

-To stir up the system at the beginning, which is otherwise quiet, the electric field is initialized with small-amplitude random fluctuations.

-The simulation results will be dumped into (by default) `./data` with data recording frequencies specified by the `*_recording_frequency` options in the `Inputs.h` file.
-An output directory other than the default one, say `my_sim` at the home directory, can be reconfigured in the command line as follows:

-> `./pic_1d --wd=~/my_sim`.

 # Data Products